What you need to know about physiotherapy and podiatry.

 There are a range of pre-fabricated insoles as well as customised insoles in our clinics.
 A podiatrist will carefully assess your feet structure and prescribe the appropriate insoles based on your foot type, weight, physical activities and choice of footwear.
 With enhanced technology these days, insoles can be customised to fit into dress shoes.
 Therefore, it does not mean that insoles can only fit into sports shoes or “granny” shoes!

 Our podiatrists at Physio & Sole Clinic will be able to help you with any issues related to flat feet.
-Visit any of our five locations or email/Whatsapp us today for further enquiries!
+Visit any of our six locations or email/Whatsapp us today for further enquiries!